Marauder Cluster Arrow Demon Hunter BiS Gear, Gems, and Paragon Points

 Your final legendary gem slot is more flexible; you can either try to maximize your damage with smart positioning and the range-based damage multiplication of Zei's Stone of Vengeance, or use the defensive bulwark of Esoteric Alteration due to the relatively short fighting range of the build.

 When it comes to gear gems, you will start out progression by slotting the highest available level of Emeralds in the chest and pants sockets.
 Ideally, these will all be Flawless Royal Emeralds as soon as possible.
 As you grow in Paragon (bulking up Dexterity in the Core section) and aim for higher tier and more dangerous GRs, you will transition those gems into the defensive Flawless Royal Diamond.
 There is no specific breakpoint where you do that; the rule of thumb is to make the change as soon as you feel the lack of toughness impede your progress.
-Since you are chasing a specific CDR breakpoint, slot a Flawless Royal Diamond in your helm.
+The build benefits from at least some cooldown reduction, so slot a Flawless Royal Diamond in your helm.
 In your weapon, use a Flawless Royal Emerald for the Crit Damage boost.

 For more information about gems, please refer to our guide on gems.